 To overcome this inadequacy, organizations must think of a new system called potential evaluation/appraisal.
-The objective of potential appraisal is to identify the potential of a given employee to occupy higher positions in the organizational hierarchy and undertake higher responsibilities beapy inglier positions in the organizational inerarchy and undertake inglier responsionities Pote ential appraisals are required to: inform employees about their future prospects; help the organization chalk out of a suitable succession plan; update training efforts from time to time; Advise employees about what they must do to improve their career prospects.
-Step os to be followed while Introducing a Good Potential Evaluation System The syste following are some of the steps required to be followed while introducing a potential appraisa Role descriptions: Organizational roles and functions must be defined clearly.
-To this end, job descriptions must be prepared for each job.
-Qualities needed to perform the roles: Based on job descriptions, the roles to be played by people must be prepared (i.e., technical, managerial jobs and behavioral dimensions).
-Rating mechanisms: Besides listing the functions and qualities, the potential appraisal system must list mechanisms of judging the qualities of employees such as: Rating by others: The potential of a candidate could be rated by the immediate supervisor who is acquainted with the candidate's work in the past, especially his technical capabilities.
+The objective of potential appraisal is to identify the potential of a given employee to occupy higher positions in the organizational hierarchy and undertake higher responsibilities

+Potential appraisals are required to:

+- \Box inform employees about their future prospects; - □ help the organization chalk out of a suitable succession plan; - □ update training efforts from time to time; - Advise employees about what they must do to improve their career prospects.

+Steps to be followed while Introducing a Good Potential Evaluation System

+The following are some of the steps required to be followed while introducing a potential appraisal system:

+- □ Role descriptions: Organizational roles and functions must be defined clearly.
+To this end, job descriptions must be prepared for each job. - □ Qualities needed to perform the roles: Based on job descriptions, the roles to be played by people must be prepared (i.e., technical, managerial jobs and behavioral dimensions). - □ Rating mechanisms: Besides listing the functions and qualities, the potential appraisal system must list mechanisms of judging the qualities of employees such as:

+Rating by others: The potential of a candidate could be rated by the immediate supervisor who is acquainted with the candidate's work in the past, especially his technical capabilities.

 Tests: Managerial and behavioral dimensions can be measured through a battery of psychological tests.

 Games: Simulation games and exercises (assessment centre, business games, in-basket, role play, etc.) could be used to uncover the potential of a candidate.